trev-dev/vcftoabook/readme.md

 ## Instructions

 1. Clone or download this repository.
-2. Copy your vcf file into the same directory as vcftoabook.py. **Make sure to rename it as contacts.vcf**.
+2. cd into vcftoabook and run vcftoabook -h/--help for instructions

-3. Run `python vcftoabook.py`.
-If all goes well you should now have an addressbook file saved in the same directory as vcftoabook.py and your contacts.vcf
+**Optional** You can also symlink vcftoabook into a directory that's included in your $PATH variable to use it system wide.

 ## Testing
 Currently tested with:
 * Nextcloud 16.x VCF version 4

 ## TODO
-- [ ] Refactor into a proper command line application
+- [x] Refactor into a proper command line application
 - [ ] Test with multiple vcf versions.
 - [ ] Build deployment packages for the AUR & Pip